tqtezos/stablecoin/docs/specification.md

 ==========

-Every address that is stored in ledger is associated with its current balance and current spending allowance.
+Every address that is stored in ledger is associated with its current balance, token id and current minting allowance.

 **Roles**
 =========